 Helsinki BioImaging consists of three imaging core facilities (Biomedicum Imaging Unit, Light Microscopy Unit, and Electron Microscopy Unit) that offer open-access to imaging technologies broadly categorized into light (fluorescence) microscopy and electron microscopy.

-Turku BioImaging consists of one imaging core facility Cell Imaging and Cytometry based in Turku Bioscience.
+Turku BioImaging consists of Cell Imaging and Cytometry imaging core facility based in Turku Bioscience research centre.

 Cell Imaging and Cytometry core facility offers open-access to light microscopy technologies and has expertise in super-resolution imaging technologies including STED (STimulated Emission Depletion Microscopy), SIM (Structured Illumination Microscopy), and TIRF (Total Internal Reflection Fluorescence) microscopy.
 Cell Imaging and Cytometry core facility is a joint infrastructure of Åbo Akademi University and University of Turku.

-Oulu BioImaging has extensive expertise in mesoscopic imaging of large living and fixed samples that include FULL LIST using SPIM/LSFM (selective plane illumination microscopy/light sheet fluorescence microscopy) and OPT (optical projection tomography).
-In addition, Oulu BioImaging specializes in a range of electron microscopy methods including TEM (transmission electron microscopy) and SEM (scanning electron microscopy).
+Oulu BioImaging has extensive expertise in mesoscopic imaging of large living and fixed samples that include using SPIM (Selective Plane Illumination Microscopy) and OPT (optical projection tomography).
+In addition, Oulu BioImaging specializes in a wide range of electron microscopy methods including TEM (Transmission Electron Microscopy) and SEM (Scanning Electron Microscopy) offering both 2D and 3D imaging as well as offering CLEM (Correlative Light Electron Microscopy).
 Oulu BioImaging research infrastructure is hosted at University of Oulu.

-The Finnish Advanced Light Microscopy Node is a partner of Euro-BioImaging ERIC, a European-wide research infrastructure that provides open-access to imaging technologies across Europe with 9 participating countries including Finland and 21 geographically distributed Nodes including the Finnish Euro-BioImaging Node.
+The Finnish Advanced Light Microscopy Node is a partner of Euro-BioImaging, a European-wide research infrastructure that provides open-access to imaging technologies across Europe with 9 participating countries including Finland and 21 geographically distributed Nodes including the Finnish Advanced Light Microscopy Node.

-The main goal of Euro-BioImaging ERIC is to facilitate open-access to imaging technologies to users who normally do not have access to necessary instrumentation and to users who would like to access advanced imaging technologies to enhance the understanding of their research project, gain international experience, and foster scientific collaborations yielding new discoveries and high-end peer-reviewed publications.
-In addition, Euro-BioImaging offers on-site and online training activities such as courses and workshops to its users and members of Euro-BioImaging Node staff.
+The main goal of Euro-BioImaging is to facilitate open-access to imaging technologies to users who normally do not have access to necessary instrumentation and to users who would like to access advanced imaging technologies to enhance the understanding of their research project, gain international experience, and foster scientific collaborations yielding new discoveries and high-end peer-reviewed publications.
+In addition, Euro-BioImaging offers on-site and online training activities such as courses and workshops to its users.